Wage and Hour Litigation

 The depth of our experience enables us to offer comprehensive services, ranging from conducting internal company audits to ensure compliance, defending government investigations, to defending wage-hour lawsuits from the initial conditional class certification stage, discovery, summary judgment, and through trial.

 Partner Laura E. O'Donnell leads Haynes and Boone’s Wage and Hour Litigation Practice Group.
 Ms. O'Donnell is Board Certified as a Specialist in Labor and Employment Law by the State Bar of Texas, Board of Legal Specialization.
 She is also a member of the American Bar Association’s Federal Labor Standards Legislation Committee, which focuses on nationwide wage-hour trends and developments, and is a frequent speaker and author on wage-hour topics facing employers.
-O’Donnell has handled many wage-hour matters ranging from Rule 23 class actions involving alleged wage-hour violations of multiple state laws, to national collective action lawsuits involving the Fair Labor Standards Act (FLSA), as well as numerous Department of Labor (DOL) audits.
-Ms. O’Donnell has been recognized as one of America’s Up and Coming Leading Lawyers in Employment Law by Chambers USA, 2005-2009 and one of the Best Lawyers in America for Labor & Employment by Best Lawyers and U.S. News & World Report, 2011-2012.
+O'Donnell has handled many wage-hour matters ranging from Rule 23 class actions involving alleged wage-hour violations of multiple state laws, to national collective action lawsuits involving the Fair Labor Standards Act (FLSA), as well as numerous Department of Labor (DOL) audits.
+Ms. O'Donnell has been recognized as one of the Top 50 Women Lawyers in Texas and one of the Top 50 Lawyers in Central/West Texas by Texas Super Lawyers, 2013, one of the Best Lawyers in America for Labor & Employment by Best Lawyers and U.S. News & World Report, 2011-2014 and one of America's Up and Coming Leading Lawyers in Employment Law by Chambers USA, 2005-2009.

-Our team also includes Partners Felicity A. Fowler, Board Certified in Labor and Employment Law by the Texas Board of Legal Specialization; Matthew T. Deffebach, Board Certified in Labor and Employment Law by the Texas Board of Legal Specialization; and Melissa M. Goodman, a Texas Super Lawyer in Employment Litigation and Labor and Employment Law; A. John Harper III and Associates Janet H. Ayyad, Alex Stevens, Arrissa Meyer, Lindsay Murchison, Katie G. Chatterton, and Meghaan C. McElroy.
+Our team also includes Partners A. John Harper III, Board Certified in Labor and Employment Law by the Texas Board of Legal Specialization, Felicity A. Fowler, Board Certified in Labor and Employment Law by the Texas Board of Legal Specialization; Matthew T. Deffebach, Board Certified in Labor and Employment Law by the Texas Board of Legal Specialization; and Melissa M. Goodman, a Texas Super Lawyer in Employment Litigation, 2010-2013, and Labor and Employment Law, 2009, 2011-2013; and Associates Janet H. Ayyad, Rebecca Magee, Adam Sencenbaugh, Alex Stevens, Arrissa Meyer, Lindsay Murchison, Katie G. Chatterton, and Meghaan C. McElroy.

 Collective Action/Class Action Certification